 Cocoa sponge cake

-- Preheat the oven to 180 ° traditional heat.
-Beat the yolks and the brown sugar until lightened.
-Sift the flour and cocoa then incorporate into the yolks.
-Beat the egg whites with the salt then incorporate into the dough.
+• Preheat the oven to 180° traditional heat.
+Beat the yolks and brown sugar until light.
+In another container, beat the egg whites with the pinch of salt then gently incorporate them into the yolks using a spatula.

 Crispy speculoos